SkywardSyntax/MusicVisualizer/README.md

 ## Features

 - Visualizes audio data in real-time
-- Supports audio playback from a local file
+- Supports audio playback from a local file or directory
 - Responsive design
-- Adjust volume and pitch of the audio playback
+- Adjust volume of the audio playback
+- Displays the actual duration of the song
+- Shows a progress bar indicating how much of the song is left

 ## Getting Started